Sperm donor petitions court for custody of baby boy

-OKLAHOMA CITY (KFOR) — LGBTQ+ experts around the country are closely watching a divorce child custody case in Oklahoma County, because it could have implications in other states.
+OKLAHOMA CITY (KFOR) — LGBTQ+ experts around the country are closely watching a divorce and child custody case in Oklahoma County because it could have implications in other states.

-This is a complicated legal battle between a lesbian couple and a sperm donor who is now asking the court to be the legal father.
+The complicated legal battle involves a lesbian couple and a sperm donor who is now asking the court to be the legal father.

 Williams and Wilson formed a blended family: two moms, Kris’ teen son and a baby boy.